JonathanGrossmanITC/first_steps_info/README.md

 Third, please keep your camera on and your mic muted unless you're talking to the class.
 We ask you to have your camera on because the classroom experience is much better when we can see each other.
 We ask you to mute your mic to minimize distractions.

-Fourth, take an active role in the live sessions and Google Classroom discussions.
-We recommend you download the Google Classroom App.
+Fourth, take an active role in the live sessions and Slack Classroom discussions.
+We recommend you download the Google Classroom and Slack Apps.
 Class communication is important to us for several reasons.
 In web development, most often there's not a single right approach or solution to a technical.
 Rather, multiple solutions exist, each with different pros and cons.
 Moreover, oftentimes you'll get stuck on something and need some guidance.
 By having an active classroom discussion, you can learn from your classmates.

 ### Have Fun